vdesabou/kafka-docker-playground-docs/docs/reusables.md

     2️⃣ Number of java producers to generate
     Default:

-  --producer-schema-key PRODUCER_SCHEMA
+  --producer-schema-key
-    🔰 Schema file to use for the key
+    🔰 Schema to use for the key

-    It must be absolute full path

-    🎓 Tip: use <tab> completion to trigger fzf completion use folder_producer_schema (default: ~/Downloads) in config.ini file to configure where to search the files
+    ✨ Copy and paste the schema you want to use for the key, save and close the file to continue

-  --producer-schema-value PRODUCER_SCHEMA
+  --producer-schema-value
-    🔰 Schema file to use for the value
+    🔰 Schema to use for the value

-    It must be absolute full path

-    🎓 Tip: use <tab> completion to trigger fzf completion use folder_producer_schema (default: ~/Downloads) in config.ini file to configure where to search the files
+    ✨ Copy and paste the schema you want to use for the key, save and close the file to continue

   --custom-smt
     ⚙️ Add a custom SMT (which is a no-op)